 Anyone who has added performance parts to their engine should consider a remap.
-If your car is a turbo model, there are massive power gains on offer and TorqueCars would strongly recommend a remap.
+If your car is a turbo model & has electronically controlled fuel injection, there are massive power gains on offer and TorqueCars would strongly recommend a remap.

 What are the hidden costs or drawbacks?
 You will need to be prepared to keep the car serviced more frequently, and, sometimes decreasing the service interval by half.
-When you fill up you are also restricting yourself to high quality fuel and you must be prepared to replace components that fail due to the extra work they are doing.
+When you fill up you are also restricting yourself to high quality fuel and even high octane fuel if this was what the map was optimized for, and you must be prepared to replace components that fail due to the extra work they are doing.

 When an engine is tuned to produce more power, you are also creating more stress and strain, so things will start to fail such as air flow sensors.
+Any weak spots in an engine usually show up a couple of months after a remap has been done.
+Generally the turbo/clutch weaknesses will manifest themselves clearly at this point.
 Also turbos can wear out, other major components like pistons and bearings will need care and attention and you will find that the clutch lasts a shorter time.